- As low as $173/Night

 - Approximately 1150 square feet

 You’ll start calming the moment you arrive at this Myrtle Beach condo, which offers proximity to the beach and community amenities including swimming pools, a hot tub, and more!
-This 2-bedroom, 2-bathroom vacation rental is complete with two screened balconies, a wet bar, and a completely equipped kitchen ready for your culinary expertise.
+This 2-bedroom, 2-bathroom vacation rental is complete with two screened balconies, a wet bar, and a entirely equipped kitchen ready for your culinary expertise.
 After a day of fun in the sun, mix yourself a beverage and put your feet up with your favorite show on the Intelligent TV.
 Your effortless beach escape awaits!

 -- THE PROPERTY --